-“There he is,” Erunak said, gesturing to me as I approached.
+“There he is,” Ersik said, gesturing to me as I approached.
 “The hero of the day.”

 “It’s nothing,” I replied.

 “My people are grateful,” Gadra replied.
 “I am glad to meet you, Sionis Sepher.
-If you had not arrived when you did, we would not have survived against the Fathom-Lord.”
+If you had not arrived when you did, we would not have survived against the Sea-Lord.”

 “We got lucky,” I replied.
 “I can’t say I knew it would work.
-Locking onto the heightened emotions of a single individual to use as an anchor point in a teleport spell is a stretch, even for a powerful mage like Khadgar.
+Locking onto the heightened emotions of a single individual to use as an anchor point in a teleport spell is a stretch, even for a powerful magic user like Evanor.
 It was a gamble, to be sure.”

-“Perhaps,” Erunak said.
+“Perhaps,” Erisk said.
 “Gadra has good news, Sionis.
 The refuge we seek is near.”

 “Were it so easy,” Gadra replied.
-“Go to Silver Tide Hollow.
+“Go to Gold Hollow.
 There, your journey will continue.”

 “Not far, one of my people can guide you.”

 “My team will continue to call out and gather others that are stranded out there.
-The naga have claimed many ships and many are lost in the sea, in need of our help.”
+The Zinji have claimed many ships and plenty of survivors are lost in the sea, in need of our help.”

 “Fair enough.
-Erunak, tell our people to rest here for a bit.
-We need to leave here and go straight to Silver Tide Hollow, but we need to make it there alive.
+Erisk, tell our people to rest here for a bit.
+We need to leave here and go straight to Gold Hollow, but we need to make it alive.
 Some of these people are so tired they’re not able to swim on their own.”

-“You lead well, mage,” Gadra said, looking to me.
-“Do you have experience in leadership, or does your spirit guide you?”
+“You lead well, Flamecaller,” Gadra said, looking to me.
+“Do you have experience in leadership, or does the spirit guide you?”

-“I have been around the block a few times,” I answered.
-“Gadra, why is the Earthen Ring here?
-You said you have a stronghold.”
+“I have been around long enough to pick up a few skills,” I answered.
+“Gadra, how has Stonehaven Command gathered here so quickly.
+You said they have a stronghold.”

 “What exactly did you find?”